teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 ##What counts as work?
 How does billable vs non-billable work?

-For Deeson to be successful commercially, our model is based on team members logging at least 30 hours of client chargeable work each week (roughly 85% of your time worked for a typical 35 hour week).
+For Deeson to be successful commercially, our model is based on team members achieving their personal billable target for client chargeable work each week (roughly 30-31.5 hours of your time worked for a typical 35 hour week).

 There are lots of good reasons why this number goes down as well as up, but this gives us a baseline to forecast on.